Movicon Help on Line - Rel. 11.7.1302

 Viewing Data Logger or Historical Log values

-In order to display recordset data in table mode on the same page, you will need to insert the same database field many times using the syntax used for pointing to next record ([!$Column$|Format]).
+In order to display recordset data in table mode on the same page, you will need to insert the same database field as many times needed by using the syntax used to point to next record ([!$Column$|Format]).
 By doing this the records will display on the same report page.
 However, a new report page will be created if the number of records selected is higher than the number of rows set in the report.

 The below report example shows how Data Logger values are displayed in table format.